R-Point: Marketing

 Before the film was released, the film makers conducted viral marketing to promote the film.
 The official website, www.rpoint.com, carried several fictional articles such as a journal written by an American war correspondent, statements made by various soldiers who witnessed events portrayed in the film, radio transmissions supposedly received by Korean soldiers, Internet news links about missing Korean soldiers in Vietnam and a fictional timeline of R-Point.

 Reception

-R-Point receives extremely positive reviews, with the review aggregation website Rotten Tomatoes offering a "Rotten" score of 95% from 67 critics, and a rating great of 8.11 out of 10.
+R-Point receives mixed reviews, with the review aggregation website Rotten Tomatoes offering a "Rotten" score of 55% from 11 critics.